Direct Service Volunteers Opportunities

 Once trained, volunteers will go through an additional 10 hours of on-the-job training specific to their volunteer interest(s) and Women’s Center & Shelter’s current needs.
 Every direct service volunteer must make a meaningful time commitment of at least 8 hours per month, and receive 8 hours of additional domestic violence training each year.

-Direct Service Volunteering Training registration for Spring/Summer 2019 is full.
+Direct Service Volunteering Training registration is now open.

 *Special Note: While all clients of Women’s Center & Shelter of Greater Pittsburgh and their children are free and encouraged to practice their own religious beliefs, it is never appropriate to preach, evangelize, read scripture, or distribute materials religious in nature while volunteering .*